Moov-Organization/Moov-Documentation/docs/whitepaper/index.md

 1. The Car agent navigates to the specified pick-up location and waits for a specified period of time.
 If either agent fails to appear within the specified time period, the other party can lodge a Dispute by notifying the Ride Manager, in which case the ride proceeds directly to ride resolution.
 2. If both agents arrive in a timely manner, the Car takes the Rider to the specified drop off location.
 At any point during this process, either agent can lodge a Dispute if unsatisfactory conditions are met.
 Again, lodging a Dispute immediately ends the ride and enters the ride resolution stage.
-3. When the Car arrives at the designated drop-off location, it sends a notification to the Ride Manager indicating that the ride is complete.
+3. When the Car arrives at the designated drop-off location, it sends a signed notification to the Ride Manager indicating that the ride is complete.
 If no Dispute has been lodged by the Car, this notification is an acceptance of transaction.
 4. The Ride Manager then prompts the Rider for accceptance of transaction.
-5. The Rider responds with either a Dispute or acceptance notice.
+5. The Rider responds with a signed Dispute notice or signed acceptance notice.
+If the Rider does not respond with a signed notice within a one day period, the Ride Manager treats the Rider as having accepted the ride (smart contract will note the timeout timestamps instead of referring to Rider signed notification).
 Ride resolution then begins.

 #### Ride Resolution